jlsemi/jlsemi-dev-jobs/jlsemi-dev-jobs-2018.md

 - 2+ years of hands-on experience in IC design industry
 - Experiences on Cadence, Synopsys, Mentor EDA tools
 - Real tape-out experience is a good plus
-- Familar with UVM verification methodology is a plus
+- Familiar with UVM verification methodology is a plus
-- Experiences on verification on FPGA and familar with FPGA EDA tools is a plus
+- Experiences on verification on FPGA and familiar with FPGA EDA tools is a plus
-- Famliar with HW/SW interface, any CPU ISA like RISC-V/ARM/MIPS/... is a plus
+- Familiar with HW/SW interface, any CPU ISA like RISC-V/ARM/MIPS/... is a plus
 - Network/Communication System/DSP/Mixed-Signal/Automotive design experience is a plus

 ## Software Engineer